BrunaRihl/cosmo-compatibility/README.md

 My friends Ivan Frezza and Bruna Andelieri, who provided valuable insights and clarified uncertainties about my code.

-My husband Jasser, for always motivating me, for his unwavering support, and for his patience throughout my study period.
+My husband Jasser, for always motivating me and for his unwavering support.